 We’re so pleased to welcome visitors back to Canons Ashby.
-We're opening up as many areas as possible for you to enjoy, so please check back here for the latest when visiting during autumn.
+We're opening up as many areas as possible for you to enjoy, so please check back here for the latest when visiting during spring.

-The safety of our visitors remains our top priority.
+The safety of our visitors, volunteers and staff remains our top priority.
 We'll continue to provide hand sanitiser and stick to our high standards of cleanliness.
 In England and Northern Ireland, wearing a face covering is a personal choice, although they are recommended in crowded and enclosed places.

 Parking and arrival

 Please park in the main visitor car park and head towards Visitor Reception.
 Entry to the house on busy days is by timed ticket; please check at reception upon arrival for details.

 Our access buggy is available upon request if you have mobility issues.
 Please ask upon arrival if you require this service.

 A recommended visit length is 2 and a half hours for most visitors.